Aria-Yidan/Electronic-Password-Lock/README.md

 An Electronic Password Lock Based on Max+ Plus ⅱ and VHDL

-The electronic lock has 4 digits, each of the 8 choice, when to enter the correct password 4, green light, red light said unlocking state; when 5 seconds after the first touch button can not open the lock, then the green light, red light and alarm signal.
-Using counters, flip flops, decoding circuit and other aspects of knowledge, from the design, selection, wiring, debugging, troubleshooting the entire process.
+The electronic code lock has 4 passwords, each password has 8 choices.
+When you enter the correct 4 bit password, the lock open, while the green light shining, red lights out; if you can not open the lock, after the first button touched 5 seconds, then send an alarm signal, while the green lights out, red light.
+With the knowledge of counters, flip flops and decoding circuits, the whole process of design, selection, connection, debugging and troubleshooting is realized.